At Half Moon Bay, integrity is at the heart of everything we do.

 We are committed to conducting our business in a manner that reflects our ethical and environmental values.
-We apply this approach to all our supply chain, from design, sourcing, and production to distribution, shipping, instore sales and individual consumer purchase.
+We apply this approach to all our supply chain, from design, sourcing, and production, to transportation and individual consumer purchase.
+We recognise that it is our responsibility to ensure the way we do business is accountable and does not impact negatively on the people we work with, the communities we touch, or the environment.

 Onboarding new suppliers, we stipulate that all factories must comply with the following minimum standards: